Das Glockenspiel

-Das Glockenspiel (English: Carillon or chime of bells) is the first single from the 1999 Schiller debut album, Zeitgeist.
-It's the debut of Schiller and it was subtitled internationally with the title The Bell.
-The trance music single was officially released on 31 December 1998 in Germany and was peaking at number 21 on German Singles Chart in 1999 and on number 17 in the UK Singles Chart.
-The cover art work shows a graphic of a bell.
+"Das Glockenspiel" is the debut single by Schiller from their 1999 debut album, Zeitgeist.
+It was subtitled internationally with the title "The Bell".
+The single was officially released on 31 December 1998 in Germany and peaked at number 21 on the German singles chart and number 17 on the UK Singles Chart in 1999.
+The cover artwork shows a graphic of a bell.
 The music video was shot in the United States.

 The single became famous for featuring a bell-like melody.
-The song's name is inspired by the poem "Das Lied von der Glocke" (Song of the Bell) by Friedrich Schiller from 1799.
+The song's name is inspired by the poem "Das Lied von der Glocke" ("Song of the Bell") by Friedrich Schiller from 1799.
 Christopher von Deylen, one of the producers of Schiller, had just read "Die Glocke" by Friedrich Schiller before the song was released.
 The band's name was also inspired by Friedrich Schiller.